DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

 • The camera settings are unique between focal lengths, which can get confusing when changing between lenses.

-If you want to know more, I published my first thoughts on the brand-new DJI Mavic 4 Pro.
+If you want to know more, I published my drone camera review of the Mavic 4 Pro after three months.
 Read it on my blog!

 Buy the DJI Mavic 4 Pro: https://geni.us/jvn-mavic4pro